samueldbrewer/parcel-crawl-service/README.md

 - When calling `/jobs`, you can now supply `footprint_points` (list of `[x, y]`) and `front_direction` (two floats) to reuse the footprint captured locally.
 These become `--footprint-json` and `--front-vector` when the worker launches the crawler.
+- On the web UI, the **Start Crawl** button remains disabled until shrink-wrap succeeds; once the modal reports “Shrink-wrap captured,” the button flips to “Start Crawl” and the job payload is ready.

 ### Remote GUI workflow